microsoft/LightGBM/docs/Features.rst

 Data parallel aims to parallelize the whole decision learning.
 The procedure of data parallel is:

-1. Partition data horizontally
+1. Partition data horizontally.

-2. Workers use local data to construct local histograms
+2. Workers use local data to construct local histograms.

-3. Merge global histograms from all local histograms
+3. Merge global histograms from all local histograms.

-4. Find best split from merged global histograms, then perform splits
+4. Find best split from merged global histograms, then perform splits.

 The shortcomings of traditional data parallel: